 - Visit at a physical distance, through a window, or through a sliding glass door.

 - Instead of air travel, use various technological platforms, i.e. FaceTime, Facebook Portal, Skype, Zoom, Facebook Messenger, WhatsApp, Google Hangouts, etc. to connect family holiday celebrations in multiple cities.

 - Email or mail a picture and handwritten message

-- On video or phone calls, share a funny story, sing a favorite song together, tell a funny joke or riddle, read a favorite poem or chapter of a book, play a simple game, etc.
+- On video or phone calls, share a funny story, sing a favourite song together, tell a funny joke or riddle, read a favourite poem or chapter of a book, play a simple game, etc.